Create the next big accounting podcast

 The number of accounting-specific podcasts out there might surprise you.
 But there’s always room for more—like the ones your students are going to produce.
 This project will help them further develop their ability to collaborate as well as their tech savviness—two must-haves that help accounting professionals master their everyday tasks.

-Before setting students loose to create audio-accounting magic, have a class discussion about podcasts and the medium itself to help get their wheels turning.
+Before providing students with the instructional download and setting them loose to create audio-accounting magic, have a class discussion about podcasts and the medium itself to help get their wheels turning.
 It can be helpful to talk about their favorite podcasts, what they like about them, various formats used, what makes a podcast successful and what holes they see in the landscape that their new podcast could fill.
 (Currently, the top accounting-related podcasts revolve around best practices, all things accounting careers, the CPA Exam, Xero, accounting news, etc.)

 To encourage active participation, we recommend students be broken into small groups of three or four.
 Once the class has been divided, give students some time to research, discuss and ideate topics for their podcasts.
 Encourage them to be creative and think outside the box.
 Maybe their podcast is a deep dive into one major financial fraud case that unfolds across an entire season.
 Or maybe it’s a show where recruiters and hiring managers tell all about the best and worst potential candidates they’ve interviewed.
 Or it might be a “For Dummies”-type show that educates novices on basic accounting principles.
 It could even be a podcast in which each episode dissects a single commodity, looking at it from various accounting angles.
 The possibilities are endless.